Amr Zaki: Return to Zamalek

 Zaki returned to Egyptian Premier League side El Zamalek for the 2009–10 season.
-During the summer transfer window he turned down a move to English Premier League club Portsmouth, which had been strongly linked with the player.
+During the summer transfer window, he turned down a move to English Premier League club Portsmouth, which had been strongly linked with the player.
 This has been largely criticized in the English press, because his refusal was due to the presence of two Algerians and an Israeli on the team.
-Zaki said "after Portsmouth signed an Israeli player and also hired an Israeli football director a possible move was ruled out.
-On top of that, no way could I play at Portsmouth with an Algerian within in [sic] their ranks."
+Zaki said that "after Portsmouth signed an Israeli player and also hired an Israeli football director a possible move was ruled out.
+On top of that, no way could I play at Portsmouth with an Algerian within in their ranks."
 During his time at El Zamalek he struggled with injuries, sickness, goal scoring ducks, and his spot on the team.

 Hull City

-On 17 January 2010, Zaki passed a medical with Hull City moving to the club on a 5-month loan.
+On 17 January 2010, Zaki passed a medical with Hull City moving to the club on a five-month loan.

-On 30 January 2010 he made his debut for Hull coming on as substitute for Jozy Altidore in the 69-minute.
+On 30 January 2010, he made his debut for Hull coming on as substitute for Jozy Altidore in the 69-minute.
 Hull went on to draw the match 2–2 with Wolverhampton Wanderers.

-Amr Zaki quoted "If an offer from a decent club does not come up by the end of my time at Hull, then I will return to Zamalek."
-On 17 April 2010 it was confirmed by his agent that his loan had been terminated and he returned to Zamalek.
+Amr Zaki quoted: "If an offer from a decent club does not come up by the end of my time at Hull, then I will return to Zamalek."
+On 17 April 2010, it was confirmed by his agent that his loan had been terminated and that he returned to Zamalek.

 Return to Zamalek

-Zaki returned to Zamalek at the beginning of the 2010–11 season and gave phenomenal performances becoming the team's top scorer after scoring 3 goals in the league's first 4 matches.
-However, in October 2010 Zaki suffered a career threatening injury that kept him away for the better part of 10 months.
+Zaki returned to Zamalek at the beginning of the 2010–11 season and gave phenomenal performances, becoming the team's top scorer after scoring three goals in the league's first four matches.
+However, in October 2010, Zaki suffered a career threatening injury that kept him out for the better part of ten months.
 Zaki returned from injury and participated with Zamalek in the Egypt Cup, scoring twice in the semi-final match against defending champions Haras El-Hodood, thus leading his team to qualify for the final with a 2–1 victory.

 In November 2011, Zaki had a financial dispute with Zamalek board over his unpaid wages, claiming that he hasn't been paid over a year.
-The dispute lasted 3 months before Zamalek chairman, Mamdouh Abbas, paid Zaki a large percentage of his late wages.
+The dispute lasted three months, before Zamalek chairman, Mamdouh Abbas, paid Zaki a large percentage of his late wages.
 Zaki made his first appearance for Zamalek after the dispute, coming on as a second-half substitute in a Round of 64 CAF Champions League game against Tanzanian club Young Africans.
 Zaki scored the equalizer goal in the 74th minute, and the game finished 1–1.

-After his return to Zamalek from his loan moves from Hull City and Wigan, Zaki received many offers to play abroad, including good offers from Russia, China, and France, but Zamalek kept on refusing to let him go, as he was considered one of the team's main pillars and star players.
+After his return to Zamalek from his loan moves from Hull City and Wigan, Zaki received many offers to play abroad, including good offers from Russia, China and France, but Zamalek kept on refusing to let him go, as he was considered one of the team's main pillars and star players.